Weela Weela Walya: In culture

 The song's morbid theme of infanticide, juxtaposed with its childish nature, has made it popular as a cultural reference.
-It is mentioned in Sebastian Barry's novel Annie Dunne, Hannah Kent's novel The Good People, and Daniel Shortell's novel th!s, and forms a substantial inspiration for the film The Hole in the Ground, which also features Lisa Hannigan's version of the song.
+It is mentioned in Sebastian Barry's novel Annie Dunne, Hannah Kent's novel The Good People, Bernard MacLaverty 's Grace Notes and Daniel Shortell's novel th!s, and forms a substantial inspiration for the film The Hole in the Ground, which also features Lisa Hannigan's version of the song.
+The song features in the 2023 film The Miracle Club, where it introduces discussion of abortion experiences.
+A version of this song is sung by Liam Neeson in the third chapter ("Meal Ticket") of the 2018 American Western anthology film, The Ballad of Buster Scruggs.